lorenzotumini/portrait_studio/README.md

   --output /path/to/portrait_results
 ```

 The script processes every portrait/background combination sequentially and writes files such as `portrait_name__background_name.png` to the output folder.
 Add multiple backgrounds by listing them after `--backgrounds`, or by passing a folder containing them.
-An optional reference portrait can be supplied with `--reference`; when omitted, the portrait itself is used as the reference.
+An optional reference portrait for color correction can be supplied with `--reference`; when omitted, the portrait itself is used as the reference.
 Existing results are preserved with a numeric suffix instead of being overwritten.

 The defaults are defined near the top of `portrait_batch.py` and can also be overridden for a run.
 For example: